Cestaro0/Android/README.md

 ### Analisys whit IDA
 ### static
- When descompact the .apk file, in the folders we can find the .so jni, and analysis it!
- The reverse engineering in .so is so simple, but is necessary this plugin:
+When unpacking the .apk file, we can find the .so JNI folders and analyze them.
+Reverse engineering .so files is relatively simple, but a plugin is required:
   - jni_all.h
 in the arm64-v8a (x64 architeture) we don't have the problem of rebuilding structures. so you will often come across this: